OpenMD/OpenMD/samples/water/ice_surfaces/README.md

 <img src="../../figures/solvatedBasal.Qz.png" alt="image" width="500" height="auto">

+Note that the error bars are larger where there are very few water molecules.
+This happens in the space between the water bilayers that make up the crystal structure.

 The orientational correlation function data has multiple sets, each representing one of the 10 slabs:
 ```